ryt/psync/README.md

 Psync
 ==
-> Psync makes it easy to use rsync with multiple apps/sites.
+Psync (inspired by grsync) makes it easy to use rsync with multiple apps/sites.

 Just edit psync.py and add your source and destination paths.
 Give each app a short name and you're done.